doytsujin/rotate/README.md

  Work in progress

- NOT WORKING AT THE MOMENT
+ ## UNUSABLE -  NOT WORKING AT THE MOMENT

- to see current plan check docs/expectation.md
+ to see current plan check (no promises) docs/expectation.md